MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 To run the sample notebook, follow these steps for your selected provider.

 > [!NOTE]
-> Q# programs in Jupyter Notebooks don't require a `namespace` or `@EntryPoint()`.
-Instead, you call an operation or function directly.
-Jupyter Notebooks also don't display program results by default, so you must use the `Message` statement.
+> Jupyter Notebooks don't display program results by default, so you must use the `Message` statement.
 For more information, see [Structure of a Q# program](xref:microsoft.quantum.qsharp-overview#structure-of-a-q-program).

 ### [IonQ](#tab/tabid-ionq)